melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 Define $h:\mathcal T\to P$ by $h=g\circ f$.
 This function assigns to each chain an upper bound outside the chain.

-> Knowledge of ordinals and transfinite recursion is required in the following step.
-One can refer to *Set Theory* by Thomas Jech.
-I personally think the chapter on ordinals is very difficult, but Qinxiang Cao told me it is very easy!
+> The following steps require some knowledge of ordinals and transfinite recursion.
+One can refer to Chapter 2 of *Set Theory* by Thomas Jech.
 {: .prompt-tip}

+> I personally think the chapter on ordinals is very difficult, but Qinxiang Cao told me it is very easy!
+{: .prompt-danger}

 Define a sequence $\abra{a_\alpha:\alpha\in\ord}$ by transfinite recursion: